 - Call our Donor Care Team on 021 4274076

-- Post a request to: Donor Care, Mercy Hospital Foundation, 26 Henry Street, Cork.
+- Post a request to: Donor Care, Mercy Hospital Foundation, 4 Washington Street West, Cork.
 When contacting us to change your details, please include the following information:

 Contact details (name, postal address, telephone number)

 Mercy Hospital Foundation supporter number (if you have one)

 You have a right of access to the personal information that Mercy Hospital Foundation holds about you.
 Requests for right of access should be addressed to our Donor Care Team.

 We may make changes to this policy from time to time without notice.
 Any changes will be reflected on this page.